krshubham/DA-224-MP-1/README.md

 ## Coding guidelines:

+**PyCharm is recommended IDE, rest is upto you, just follow the below standards!gs**

 1. All code has to be checked into corresponding folders
 2. ```main.py``` should be the entrypoint for the project.
 Meaning this program should be able to take different arguments in order to demonstrate different results